-The School Nurse’s Office is located on the first floor of the Lower School building next to the Toddler Learning Program.
-The nurse is on duty Monday-Friday from 7:30AM-3:30PM.
-We stock a wide variety of over the counter medications such as Tylenol, Advil, Benadryl, and multiple cough and cold preparations.
+The School Nurse’s Office is located on the first floor of the Lower School building next to the Toddler Program.
+The nurse is available on school days from 7:30AM-3:30PM.
+We stock a wide variety of over-the-counter medications such as Tylenol, Advil, Benadryl, and multiple cough and cold preparations.

 The nurse is responsible for dispensing all medication on campus, setting student protocols, and keeping us in compliance with federal and local regulations.

 Antilles School will continue to follow the guidance of the Virgin Islands Department of Health regarding prevention strategies based on community levels of transmission.
 If any of the strategies change, we will pivot to follow the most current guidelines.

 - Masking is optional for well students, staff, and visitors.
 Personal choice is respected.